pivotal/docs-platform-automation/docs/reference/inputs-outputs.md

 These required properties are adapted from the instructions outlined in [Launching an Ops Manager Director Instance on Openstack][pivotalcf-openstack]

-{% code_snippet 'pivotal/platform-automation', 'openstack-configuration' %}
+{% code_snippet 'examples', 'openstack-configuration' %}
 {% include '.ip-addresses.md' %}

 #### vSphere
 These required properties are adapted from the instructions outlined in [Deploying BOSH and Ops Manager to vSphere][pivotalcf-vsphere]

-{% code_snippet 'pivotal/platform-automation', 'vsphere-configuration' %}
+{% code_snippet 'examples', 'vsphere-configuration' %}

 ### director config
 The config director will set the bosh tile (director) on Ops Manager.